-- Professional liability: Psychologists, financial planners and investors are just some occupations that take advantage of an umbrella insurance policy to cover professional liability.
+- Professional liability: Psychologists, financial planners and investors are just some occupations that take advantage of a commercial umbrella insurance policy to supplement professional liability.
 A professional liability or business umbrella policy is extra insurance that supplements existing business liability policies.
 A business umbrella policy differs from a personal umbrella policy by focusing on specific liabilities businesses face such as “errors and omissions,” meaning advice or consultation that results in a loss for the client.

 - Auto accidents: Personal injury lawyers are good at winning high dollar payouts for clients injured or killed in traffic crashes.

 - Landlord liability: Landlords face lawsuits from tenants and even delivery persons and guests for injury and wrongful death.

 - Dog bites: Even small breeds can cause significant damage to others, and high value settlements resulting from dog bites are common in Arizona.